cunnie/docs/bosh_create_dns_server.md

 Admittedly there are mechanisms to reduce the cost of the Director VM&mdash;for example, we could  suspend the Director VM instance after it has deployed the DNS server.

 ### Troubleshooting BOSH Releases/Deployments
-Here is an example of the steps we followed when our deployment didn't work.
+This blog post describes the steps we took to resolve failures when developing our [BOSH DNS Release](http://blog.pivotal.io/labs/labs/how-to-create-a-bosh-release-of-a-dns-server).
+Although the steps described are specific to our BOSH DNS Release, we feel that they can be generalized to troubleshooting most if not all BOSH Releases.

 Note that several of the problems stemmed from our decision to rename our job from *bind* to *named*.

 #### Troubleshooting BOSH compilation VM problems